-Security requirements - National security in the context of OTT players: We are of the view that the Communication based OTTs (including Personal Communication and Enterprise Communication OTTs) should be brought within the ambit of the unified license regime through an authorization, or they should be required to register with the Telecom Regulatory Authority of India.
-Such OTTs should be mandated to provide the regulator access to their applicable systems (upon lawful orders) and be subject to the same security obligations as the NSOs/TSPs.
-Currently, Personal Communication OTTs like WhatsApp and similar communication solution providers continue to operate freely over the internet without any security obligations.
-Notifying specific rules that govern the security obligations of OTTs will help address the prevailing security concerns over the use of such services.
+Security requirements - National security in the context of OTT players: From a security and interception perspective, the Communication based OTTs should be required to provide the regulator access to their applicable systems and be subject to the same security obligations as the NSOs/TSPs.
+Currently, WhatsApp and similar communication solution providers continue to operate freely over the internet without any security obligations.
+Notifying specific rules that govern the security obligations of OTTs; and bringing Communication based OTTs within the ambit of the unified license regime through an authorization, or requiring them to register will help address the prevailing security concerns over the use of such services.

-Encryption related Regulations: India does not have encryption laws in place.
-We are of the view that India must notify rules governing standards of encryption which are world-class.
+Encryption related Regulations: On a separate note, India must also notify its rules governing standards of encryption.
+India has been lacking for long on this account.
+It is time that uniform encryption rules are notified at the earliest.
 India should require its OTT businesses to comply with best global encryption standards.
 This will help Indian industry to easily expand and grow its business in the developed world like Europe and United States of America.